or: Humanity's root problem (or challenge)

 Authority as a religion

-Properly understood, authority is the largest human religion, more pervasive than all other religions (loosely: scientism, money, and Abrahamic monotheism).
+Properly understood, authority can be seen as the largest human religion, more pervasive than all other religions (loosely: scientism, money, Abrahamic monotheism, Eastern faiths, etc).
 The belief in authority is handed down memetically by the culture in exactly the same way as the other religions.
 A human being brought up as a Christian, if sufficiently indocrinated within the first six years of life — the period during which beliefs (neural pathways) are crystallized while the child's consciousness receiver (brain) is operating in the theta and delta brainwave frequency ranges (and thus its Physical Mind is able to perceive higher-dimensional frequencies) — is unlikely to ever leave behind the Biblical/denominational axioms he/she was taught.

 In the case of the authority axiom, however, even if the beliefs are highly crystallized (neural pathways quite "hard-wired"), most human beings are able to leave it behind, if willing to examine the issue before dismissing the idea.
 The difference lies in that the authority believer wasn't aware that he/she was taking it on faith, so the logic "forces itself" into the belief system.
-Because of the power of the common-sensical logic of concepts such as voluntaryism, the honest human mind will have recurring thoughts about it, which inevitably refines the belief system (rewires the neural pathways) that heretofore was unconscious rather than conscious.
-No voluntaryist ever goes back to advocating involuntaryism again.
+Because of the power of the common-sensical logic of concepts such as voluntaryism, an honest or free human mind will have recurring thoughts about it, which inevitably refines the belief system (rewires the neural pathways) that heretofore was unconscious rather than conscious.
+Generally, no voluntaryist ever goes back to advocating involuntaryism again.

 It's only obvious when you're there.
 When I wasn't there, it wasn't at all obvious that voluntaryism is the only sane, moral thing to be, because everything else you can be, is an involutaryist, and that cannot be moral.
 But, back when I was an involuntaryist, a statist, I didn't see it that way.
 I didn't understand that those were the options, and I didn't want to be dragged to somewhere that to me looked foreign and weird and immoral.